Mesothelioma Diagnosis

 Does mesothelioma show up in blood work?

-Mesothelioma biomarkers, or indicators of disease, may appear in blood tests.
-However, it is not possible to confirm a mesothelioma diagnosis with blood tests.
-Only a biopsy can confirm a mesothelioma diagnosis.
+Mesothelioma biomarkers (or indicators of disease) may appear in blood tests.
+However, it is not possible to confirm a mesothelioma diagnosis with blood tests alone.

 Can a chest X-ray show mesothelioma?

-Yes, a chest X-ray may be able to detect abnormal tissue or fluid buildup to help doctors pinpoint the location and spread of mesothelioma.
-If abnormalities are detected, doctors will then perform a biopsy to examine the tissue in a lab and confirm a diagnosis.
+Doctors will then perform a biopsy to examine the tissue in a lab and confirm a mesothelioma diagnosis.